GHBLA-NI/DeepProg/README.md

 ## **More Information**

-For more details on DeepProg itself, including how it works and the underlying methodology, please refer to the official **DeepProg GitHub repository**:
+For more details on more advanced use or installation of DeepProg, you can find them in:  **DeepProg GitHub repository**:
 **[DeepProg Repository](https://github.com/lanagarmire/DeepProg/tree/master)**

 ---